Pylons/pyramid_openapi3/README.md

 ## Running tests

 You need to have [poetry](https://python-poetry.org/) and Python 3.7 through 3.11 installed on your machine.
+All `Makefile` commands assume you have the Poetry environment activated, i.e. `poetry shell`.

 Alternatively, if you use [nix](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments), run `nix-shell` to drop into a shell that has everything prepared for development.